- 4 Bedrooms

 About this PropertyHILTON HEAD ISLAND.
-This generous 3rd row home is located in the heart of Sea Pines, and is close to South Beach Marina and many island activities.
+This big 3rd row home is located in the heart of Sea Pines, and is close to South Beach Marina and many island activities.
 The warm living room includes a sectional couch, flat screen TV and decorative fireplace.
 It also opens to the dining room that has a huge table to seat eight.
-The premium part of this home is the enormous, completely supplied kitchen which includes an island with five bar stools, granite counters, and a calming sitting area.
+The most superb part of this home is the sizable, completely supplied kitchen which includes an island with five bar stools, granite counters, and a peaceful sitting area.

 The master bedroom is located on the first floor and has a king bed, flat screen TV, and bathroom with a shower, jetted tub, double sinks and a walk in closet.

 The remaining three bedrooms are located upstairs.
 The first two have two twin beds in each, flat screen TV’s, and private bathrooms.
 The third bedroom has a king bed, flat screen TV, DVD and a private bathroom.